Finding Files that Someone Else Owns in Google Drive

-This Information is Intended for: Faculty, Staff, Students
+This Information is Intended for:

-In this article, you will learn how to:
+In this article, you will learn how to

 - In a web browser, go to Google Drive at drive.google.com

-- Near the top center in the search bar, click the search options button
+- Near the top center, in the search bar, click the search options button

 - For Owner,

-- select Not owned by me
+- OR select Not owned by me

 - Click Search

 Note: If your results are too many, you can add more criteria items to narrow your search results like Type or Has the words.
-Learn more about how to use the advance search. - Results will display
+Learn more about how to use the advanced search. - Results will display

 Sort Search Results by Last Modified